icaruszhu/chen/concert.md

 *Organised by Chen Wei Zhu and Jenny Nex*

-A Royal Society of Edinburgh Susan Manning Workshop (with a live concert kindly performed by teachers and students from the Reid School of Music)
+Time: Monday 16 June 2014 (starting 13.15 followed by a live concert kindly performed by teachers and students from the Reid School of Music in the evening)

 Venue: The Institute for Advanced Studies in the Humanities (IASH) Hope Park Square, Edinburgh, EH8 9NW

-Time: Monday 16 June 2014 (Registration starting 13.15 at the IASH)

 ---

+![jc-bach][]

 *Arrival and Registration*